 Each week you will be given an assignment to complete that will enhance your understanding of the topic(s) covered that week.
-You will be asked to complete a brief quiz to help you assess what you've learned from the weekly lecture videos and readings.
-These assignments are due each week and due dates are posted on the syllabus and Carmen.
+You will be asked to complete a brief quiz to help you assess what you've learned from the weekly lecture videos and readings and assist you in preparing for exams.
+These assignments are due each week.
+(Specific due dates are posted on the syllabus and Carmen).